 Ancient history tends to consider the 2nd century capital of Babylonia to have been the first city.
 In recent decades, the Rastafarian usage of ‘Babylon’ has become popular as a way of referring to modern capitalist civilisation.

-So Postcards from Babylon is an experiment in storytelling for the times we live in.
-It’s a conversation about the state of the world and it’s an invitation to engage in a personal way with both the realities of our times and the possibility of creative change.
-Ultimately, it is an enquiry into the nature of freedom – for one, for all.
+Postcards from Babylon is an experiment in storytelling for the times we live in.
+It’s a conversation about the state of the world and an invitation to engage with the realities of our times and the possibility of creative change.
+It is an enquiry into the nature of freedom – for one, and for all.

 What’s the form?

 Originating as a Book, PfB evolved into a multimedia art project, including a Soundtrack, Audio-Visual Live Experience, Exhibition & Micro-Festival, postcard-writing Invitations and the Stream, a blog of postcards curated from the web.